apache/ofbiz-tools/documentation/BuildBot/BuildBot.md

 In an OFBiz builder page you can see [an history of the builds up to 100](https://ci2.apache.org/#/builders/49).
 You can see more by using [the settings page](https://ci2.apache.org/#/settings).
 You may want to explore more to get acquainted with the tool...

 There is also the RAT builder.
 It checks the licenses in OFBiz.
-You can find the trunk results [here](https://ci.apache.org/projects/ofbiz/site/trunk/rat-output.html).
+You can find the trunk results [here](https://nightlies.apache.org/ofbiz/trunk/rat-output.html).
 There are also RAT builders for the next and stable release branches.

 ### tests results
 Here are the [trunk test results](https://nightlies.apache.org/ofbiz/trunk/tests-results/).
+The framework results contain only the framework integration tests while the plugins results contain all the test for framework and plugins.
 You can find the same for the next and stable release branches.

 ### Technical information
 When you create a new branch you need to let know BuildBot about it.
 This because BuildBot uses Git hooks to triggers builds on commits.
 [The file to change is here](https://github.com/apache/infrastructure-p6/blob/production/modules/subversion_server/files/hooks/buildbot_project_paths).
 You can't clone, but you can make PRs via the github UI, just make a new branch and PR it.